All Victorian native wildlife is protected by law, and it is illegal to harass or harm native birds and other wildlife without authorisation.

 Top ten tips to protect yourself against swooping birds

 Know your local swooping hotspots

 Keep informed about parks, schoolyards and bike trails in your local area by reading your local newspapers, viewing Victoria’s ‘Magpie Map’ or contacting your local council.

 Avoid the area

 The best way to protect yourself from a swooping bird is to avoid venturing into their territory.

-If you must pass through the area – move quickly – do not run.
+If you must pass through the area – move calmly and quickly – do not run.